fatiando/verde/data/README.md

 Contents:

+* `tiny-data.txt`: A very small data file used to test the data downloading function without using too much bandwidth.
 * `baja-california-bathymetry.csv.xz`: Bathymetry data from Baja California.
   This is the GMT tutorial data `@tut_ship.xyz` stored in CSV format and `xz` compressed.